timothyhuo1/timothyhuo1.github.io/essays/radgradsandbox.md

 # Task 3:

 For Task3, we had to create another RadGradSegment presenting MiniMongo data.
 In the segment, we had to display a random career goal and the number of career goals that the system has.
-By accessing the CareerGoals collection, I found the total careers in the system and randomized the display.
+By accessing the CareerGoals collection using withTracker, I found the total careers in the system and randomized the display.
+Using Robo3T made my life easier as I was able to find the collection and properties I was looking for.
+Some useful commands that I learned were command-shift-F that searches a string in the selected directory and command-b that goes to a page that defines the function that I highlighted.

 Here is a gif showing a new career goal everytime the page is refreshed:
 <img src="../images/task3.gif" width="720" height="500"/>